 The great thing about a falafel is they are easily transportable, and can be either a great snack or a lunch.
 They are also high in protein, so will keep you fuller for longer.

 Beetroot is another known superfood that is high in vitamin C, iron, potassium, manganese and B vits, and it’s also used by athletes to boost energy levels during duration sports.

 I’ve often thought that if I owned a food van serving street food, then beetroot falafels would be top of my menu.
-They’re traditionally deep fried (I grill or bake mine) and served in pita bread (making them an excellent grab n’ go food).

 3. Tomato and basil lentil chips